 In the third hypothesis, we examine the influence of debt contracts on the level of accounting conservatism and question whether the more in debt companies are more conservative.
-In part (B) table (4) we notice that the companies of more financial leverage are conservative regarding the financial reports issued by them, as the variable ( $R{i,t}$ ×D $R{i,t}$ ) shows a statistical significance.
-The financial reports of the less financial leverage companies are characterized by accounting conservatism.
-It seems that the companies of high debts were more conservative for the Adjusted $R^2$ of companies with higher debts was more than that of lower in-debt ones.

-Testing the Influence of debt Contracts on the Level of Accounting Conservatism Using the Book-to-Market Approach

-To assure the influence of debt on the level of accounting conservatism, the regression of financial Leverage on the BTM value was assessed.
-From table (5) we notice that ( $\beta_2$ ) of the financial leverage variable was negative.
-This shows that there is a positive relation between the level of accounting conservatism and size of the debt of the company.
+In part (B) table (4) we notice that the companies of more financial leverage are not conservative regarding the financial statements issued by them, as the variable ($R{i,t}$ ×D $R{i,t}$) has no statistical significance.
+The financial statements of the less financial leverage companies are characterized by accounting conservatism, as the variable $(R{i,t} \times DR{i,t})$ shows a statistical significance.
+It seems that the companies of less debts were more conservative for the Adjusted R2 of companies with lower debts was more than that of higher in-debt ones.
+To assure the influence of debt on the level of accounting conservatism, the regression of financial Leverage on the (BTM) value was assessed.
+From table (5) we notice that (β_2) of the financial leverage variable was positive.
+This shows that there is a negative relation between the level of accounting conservatism and size of the debt of the company.
 This variable was of statistical significance at level 5% and 1%.
-Thus, there is an influence of the debt contracts on the level of accounting conservatism, as companies of higher debts are more conservative.
-The results reached at through using the BTM approach agree with those of the Basu 1997 model.
+Thus, there is an influence of the debt contracts on the level of accounting conservatism, as companies of lower debts are more conservative.
+The results reached at through using the (BTM) approach agree with those of the Basu 1997 model.
 Consequently, we might reject the null hypothesis and accept the alternative hypothesis instead.
-The size of company debt affects the level of accounting conservatism of that company.
-The financial reports of companies with higher debts were more conservative.
+The size of company debt "debt contracts" affects the level of accounting conservatism of that company.
+The financial statements of companies with lower debts were more conservative.

-4.3.4 Testing the Fourth Hypothesis
+3.2.4.
+Testing the Fourth Hypothesis